Gopakumar–Vafa invariant

-In theoretical physics, Rajesh Gopakumar and Cumrun Vafa introduced in a series of papers new topological invariants, called Gopakumar–Vafa invariants, that represent the number of BPS states on a Calabi–Yau 3-fold.
-They lead to the following generating function for the Gromov–Witten invariants on a Calabi–Yau 3-fold M:
+In theoretical physics, Rajesh Gopakumar and Cumrun Vafa introduced in a series of papers numerical invariants of Calabi-Yau threefolds, later referred to as the Gopakumar–Vafa invariants.
+These physically defined invariants represent the number of BPS states on a Calabi–Yau threefold.
+In the same papers, the authors also derived the following formula which relates the Gromov–Witten invariants and the Gopakumar-Vafa invariants.